 Step 3: Gain Experience Working in the Field

 Many scouts possess years of experience working in the field prior to working as a scout.
 Aspiring scouts might consider entering the profession on a part-time basis or as an assistant scout.
 These workers may assist scouts as they evaluate talent and help teams find the right players to draft, trade for or sign to their teams.
 Beginning a scouting career on a part-time basis or as an assistant may make it easier to acquire full-time employment in the field.

 Learn about a career as an athletic scout.
 Read the job description, duties, education requirements, salary and employment...

 Learn how to become a sports scout.
-Research the career requirements and training information and experience required for...
+Research the career requirements, training information and experience required for starting...

 - Online Masters Degree in Sports Science: Program Overviews

 - Top Accounting and Finance Degree Programs - Phoenix, AZ